zaunermax/tradfri-server/README.md

 ## Installation

-To install the necessary dependencies, go over to [this](https://github.com/ggravlingen/pytradfri) project and follow the installation instructions there.
+To install the necessary dependencies, execute the script in the `scripts` folder.

 Then you just need to install the lib via: `pip3 install pytradfri`.